 A solid financial plan starts with figuring out your total income and expenses.
 While creating a budget might not be as exciting as hitting the slopes, you'll feel good that you took the time to do it (the budget, that is!).

 Take stock of last year by going over your account statements to see where you can find a bit more balance.
 Fewer lunches out?
 More free events?
 And do you really need that soy macchiato with extra caramel?
 Once you've made some small changes, you'll be ready to move on to the next step.

-Use the My budget management tool to get a clear picture of your income and expenses.
+Use the My budget management tool - This link will open in a new window. to get a clear picture of your income and expenses.
 It's an easy and practical way to bring your goals into focus.

 Sticking closely to your budget?
 Congrats.
 Now's the time to talk to your advisor about the best ways to grow your savings.

 Do you have a lot of expenses?
 You're in good company.
 Not including their mortgage, Canadians have an average of $22,837 in debt.* The first step is to determine how much debt you have, and then take action.
 No need to get discouraged--just keep moving forward, one step at a time.